Better-Call-Jason/llaravellama/README.md

 ### Demo Environment Notes:
 - Hosted on a basic Linode server - performance may vary with concurrent users
 - All conversations are public and visible to other demo users
-- Automatic cleanup every 10 minutes:
-    - Assistants are reset
-    - Conversations are cleared
+- Assistants and Conversations may be deleted at any time.
 - Perfect for a quick test drive before your local installation

 The demo is intended as a preview of LlaraveLlama's features.
 For the best experience, we recommend running your own private instance.